How to Become a Registered Canadian Immigration Consultant

 Only two schools in Canada are permitted to offer the required graduate diploma program: Queen's University, whose program is taught in English, and Université de Montréal, which teaches in French.
 Here, we'll focus on the Queen's University program, offered by the Faculty of Law.

-To be considered for the program, you'll need to meet the qualifications noted above, and also submit a short Statement of Interest explaining your career ambitions and interest in the field.
+To be considered for the program, you'll need to meet the qualifications noted above, submit a short personal statement explaining your career ambitions and interest in the field and provide two references.

 Step 3: Entry-to-Practice Exam

 If you've made it this far, congratulations!
-You're now a registered immigration consultant, eligible to work in the field of immigration, citizenship, and naturalization in Canada.
-You're eligible for continuing professional development through ICCRC, and you can start seeking work as a Canadian immigration consultant.
+You're now a regulated Canadian immigration consultant, eligible to work in the field of immigration, citizenship, and naturalization in Canada.

 Good luck in your exciting new career!